Yamavu/PicoMite_User_Manual/src/I_programming_in_basic_a_tutorial.md

 automatically create a variable called Tmp and set its value to zero.

 This is obviously not what you want and it will introduce a subtle error which could be hard to find, even if you were aware that something was not right.
-On the other hand, if you used the OPTION EXPLICIT command at the start of your program MMBasic would refuse to automatically create the variable and instead would display an error thereby saving you from a probable headache.
+On the other hand, if you used the `OPTION EXPLICIT` command at the start of your program MMBasic would refuse to automatically create the variable and instead would display an error thereby saving you from a probable headache.

-The command OPTION DEFAULT NONE further helps because it tells MMBasic that the programmer must specifically specify the type of every variable when they are declared.
+The command `OPTION DEFAULT NONE` further helps because it tells MMBasic that the programmer must specifically specify the type of every variable when they are declared.
 It is easy to forget to specify the type and allowing MMBasic to automatically assume the type can lead to unexpected consequences.

-For small, quick and dirty programs, it is fine to allow MMBasic to automatically create variables but in larger programs you should always disable this feature with OPTION EXPLICIT and strengthen it with OPTION DEFAULT NONE.
+For small, quick and dirty programs, it is fine to allow MMBasic to automatically create variables but in larger programs you should always disable this feature with `OPTION EXPLICIT` and strengthen it with `OPTION DEFAULT NONE` .

 When a variable is created it is set to zero for float and integers and an empty string (ie, contains no characters) for a string variable.
-You can set its initial value to something else when it is created using DIM.
+You can set its initial value to something else when it is created using `DIM` .

 For example: